Hi, I’m Lisa!

 I’m currently working on my apprenticeship to become a second-generation licensed funeral director and embalmer.
 I graduated Magna Cum Laude in August 2014 from Piedmont Technical College with an AAS in Funeral Services.
 My passion is serving grieving families in and around Greenville, SC and sharing thoughts on death, grief, and mortality with anyone brave enough to listen.

 I’m married with two teenage boys.
 I’m a spiritual seeker and an LGBT ally.
-I tend to have strong opinions and am at the age where I no longer apologize for them.
 I am working on this self-care thing, specifically embracing yoga and meditation as part of a life well lived.
 I created an online book club for deathcare workers and death enthusiasts called DeathLit.
 If you’re reading this blog, you should join.

 I’m obsessed with the holiday trinity of Halloween, Thanksgiving, and Christmas.
 My mom died 5 days before Christmas, though, so I always get super excited and decorate and throw our annual holiday party, but Christmas Day usually involves me hugging my knees in a corner somewhere for a good, long sob.
 Once the tears have flowed and none are left, I join the family and make the best of the day.